ilf/gpg-maintenance/README.md

 TODO
 ----

-GPG maintenance currently uses the $RANDOM variable and therefore is not POSIX compatible :(
+GPG maintenance is currently not POSIX compatible, because it uses the $RANDOM variable, grep --after-context and sort --random-sort. :(

 Inspiration
 -----------